ToshioCP/tcsv/doc.md

 Click on the "Open" button, select "example.csv" and click on the "Open" button, then the contents of "example.csv" appears again.
 There's one record.
-The contents of the record are "one", "two" and "three".
+The contents of the record are "one" and "two".

 ### Restructure fields